wolfv6/keybrd/tutorials/tutorial_4c_split_keyboard_with_IOE.md

 The I/O expander is a MCP23S17.
 It has a small notch on one end, which identifies pin 1.
-In the picture, pin 1 is on the right end.
+In the picture, pin 1 is on the left end.

 The MCP23S17 communicates via SPI protocol, where Teensy LC is the master, and MCP23S17 is slave.
-The Teensy LC and MCP23S17 are connected by 6 jumper wires:
+The Teensy LC and MCP23S17 are connected via 6 jumper wires:

 |CONNECTION          |Teensy LC|MCP23S17|
 |:------------------:|---------|--------|